Particular/docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors.md

 snippet: SharingBehaviorData

+> [!NOTE]
-Note: Contexts are not concurrency-safe.
+> Contexts are not concurrency-safe.

+> [!NOTE]
-Note: In NServiceBus version 6 and above, the context respects the stage hierarchy and only allows adding new entries in the scope of the current context.
+> In NServiceBus version 6 and above, the context respects the stage hierarchy and only allows adding new entries in the scope of the current context.
 A child behavior (later in the pipeline chain) can read and even modify entries set by a parent behavior (earlier in the pipeline chain) but entries added by the child cannot be accessed from the parent.

 ## Injecting dependencies into behaviors